NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_android_app_DRAFT.md

 ```
 *Change the `env` section according to your project.
 The bundle name is going to be your crate name with an `aab` file ending.
 If the crate that is build as a library for Android is in root, remove the `MOBILE_DIRECTORY` variable and its usage.
 Otherwise, adapt the value.*

 The workflow requires multiple secrets to be configured in GitHub.
 You need to have a Google Play Developer account which comes with a one-time 25$ registration fee.
+The workflow also requires the name of the release in Google Play Store that it should publish to.
+Before running it for the first time, create a release in "Internal testing" and give it a name (e.g. "v0.1.0").

-We'll get back to getting and configuring the secrets later.
-First, let's go through the workflow steps:
+Before configuring the required secrets, let's quickly go through the workflow steps:

 1. Install dependencies for Bevy and xbuild
 2. Check out the repository